-2.1 Persistence
+2.1 4 Levels of Persistence

 We begin by describing the levels of desired persistence.
 With data structure persistence, we would like to keep all versions of the data structure available for updates and queries.
 Each persistence level, however will vary based on where updates are allowed and how branches and nodes are modified and created.